What does the Bible say about peace?

 What does the Bible say about inner peace?

-What is the origin of the peace sign?
+What is the meaning of the Hebrew word shalom?

 What does it mean that Jesus is the Prince of Peace (Isaiah 9:6)?

 What is the peace that passes all understanding?